 - How much sleep we need depends on individual requirements, including age.

-- Sleep has an effect on our performance, mood and general health.
+- Sleep affects our performance, mood, and general health.

-- Sleep deprivation has acute and long-term adverse effects on health, including an increased risk of premature death.
+- Sleep deprivation has been linked to long-term adverse effects on health, and a higher risk of premature death.

 - Most tips for a good night's sleep are based on good routines.